Skip to main content

 Step 2 - Create Service Account

 1. Log in as Workspace Admin, and go to IAM & Admin > Users & Groups.
-Click + Add User, fill in with api-sample, choose the Workspace DBA role sufficient for this tutorial and click Confirm. service-account-create
+Click + Add User, fill in with api-sample, and assign the Workspace Member and GitOps Service Agent roles, which are sufficient for this tutorial, then click Confirm.

 2. Find the newly created service account and Copy Service Key.
 We will use this token to authenticate the API calls. service-account-key